Posted on December 20, 2018 by Rev. Dr. Jim Lamb - Life Advocate

 To solve the problem of a crisis pregnancy, our culture turns to death; killing innocent little boys and girls.
 In an attempt to solve the problems caused by horrible diseases like Parkinson’s or Alzheimer’s our culture turns to death, killing tiny little boy and girl embryos for their stem cells.
 To solve the problem of pain and suffering our culture turns to death, the sufferer killing him or herself (Doctor Assisted Suicide) or someone else killing the sufferer (Euthanasia).
 We established a culture of death by building on the lie that death is an acceptable solution to the problems of life.

 Doctor Assisted Suicide (DAS) as an unacceptable solution to the problem human of suffering.
 We need this discussion as DAS is becoming more and more acceptable.
-Seven states and the District of Columbia now allow DAS.
+Ten states and the District of Columbia now allow DAS.
 The majority of other states have DAS legislation at one stage or another.
-The number of Americans who have access to DAS went from 13.7 million in 2016 to nearly 55 million at present.
-A May 2018 Gallup Poll indicates that 78% of Americans believe doctors should be able to help their terminally ill patients die and 54% believe DAS is morally acceptable.
+The number of Americans who have access to DAS went from 13.7 million in 2016 to 73.8 million at present.
+A May 2018 Gallup Poll indicates that 78% of Americans believe in allowing doctors to “end the patient’s life by some painless means.”
+However, that drops to 51% when the process is described as doctors helping a patient “commit suicide.”
+Words are important!
+In the same poll, 54% believe DAS is morally acceptable.

 Formerly known as the Hemlock Society, the group Compassion and Choices actively promotes DAS wherever they are able.
 They masterfully euphemize it: “Death with Dignity” “Aid in Dying” “Compassionate Relief of Suffering” “Choice in Dying.”
 They help craft wording to define away reality.
 For example, the Iowa DAS bill states, “the bill shall not, for any purpose, constitute suicide, assisted suicide, mercy killing, or homicide under the law.”
 (From explanatory Statement of Iowa Senate File introduced Feb.
 8 called the “Iowa Death with Dignity Act.”)
 In other words, this bill legalizing suicide is not about suicide.
 (Can you say, “The thirteenth floor is not thirteenth floor”?)